: You can only use a particular skill if you are a particular gender.

 - Exaggerated: Alice can cast ALL forms of magic.
 Bob can't even learn one.

 - Downplayed: Women are naturally attuned to magic, and can use it almost intuitively.
-Men can use it, but have to study how it works for years to have even a fraction of the power.
+Men can use it, but must study how it works for years to have even a fraction of the power.

 - Justified: Magical power was granted to humanity by a Goddess who Does Not Like Men.

-- Subverted: Bob is the youngest of seven brothers, and when his own seventh son is born, he turns out to have magical power, an ancient myth few people believed.
+- Subverted: Bob is the youngest of seven brothers, and when his own seventh son, Christopher, is born, he turns out to have magical power, an ancient myth few people believed.

-- Double Subverted: ...But the kid struggles to access his power, and none of the experts know how magic works for men.
+- Double Subverted: ...But Christopher struggles to gain access to his power, and none of the experts knows how magic works for men.

 - Parodied: The women hide away in midnight cult meetings to practice magic in secret, while as far as they know their husbands keep occupied by going off to their Brotherhood of Funny Hats.
 The men, meanwhile, spend their time at the Brotherhood practising secret arcane rituals, while as far as they know their wives are off doing some kind of yoga thing.